 CTE is a type of dementia, also known as dementia pugilistica, which is associated with contact sports, such as boxing, American football, football and rugby.
 Some experts believe that a key risk factor for the degeneration of brain function is exposure to repetitive head injury, which need not be concussive.
 In football, it is believed that heading of footballs is the main source of cumulative exposure to head trauma.

-The study was led by Dr. Stewart, at the University of Glasgow, who invited families of former players and ex-players themselves to donate their brains to the Glasgow Brain Injury Research Group to contribute towards FIELD.
+The study is led by Dr. Stewart, at the University of Glasgow, who has invited families of former players and ex-players themselves to donate their brains to the Glasgow Brain Injury Research Group.

-This week, results were revealed by Dr. Stewart at the Scottish Cognitive Outcomes from Brain Injury Consortium, as reported by the Daily Telegraph.
-Researchers found that football and rugby players were 6 times more likely to develop CTE (75%) than the general population (12%).
+In the interim, the Daily Telegraph reports that Dr. Stewart has recently spoken at Scottish Cognitive Outcomes from Brain Injury Consortium.
+Researchers have found that football and rugby players, who played for a sustained period of time and eventually suffered dementia, were 6 times more likely to develop CTE (75%) than the general population (12%):

 ‘They have a range of pathologies but the one thing that is coming through that is striking in the group we have looked at, which actually mirrors what has been found in other places around the world, is that around three quarters of them have this CTE pathology in their brains, What we are talking is roughly about six times higher level CTE pathology in the brains of these former sportsmen than you would see in other dementias.
 One thing we do know is that the diagnosis in life is often refined or changed when you look at post-mortem’.